Bones (bull): Retirement and legacy

-Teague retired Bones after the 2010 BFTS season when he was 7 years old.
+Teague retired Bones after the 2010 BFTS season when he was seven years old.
 He announced it at the beginning of the 2011 BFTS season.
 Bones was still in the peak of his career at the time.
-Four years later, in 2014, the PBR announced that they were honoring Bones with the Heroes and Legends Celebration: Brand of Honor.
-Bones was the fourth recipient to receive the Brand of Honor.
+Four years later, in 2014, the PBR announced that they were honoring Bones with the Brand of Honor.
+Bones was the fourth recipient to receive said award.
 The PBR created the Brand of Honor in 2011 to honor exemplary bulls in the sport.
-The ceremony usually takes place during the PBR World Finals, currently held at T-Mobile Arena on the Las Vegas Strip.
 Lambert was not surprised Bones received the Brand of Honor.
 He felt that Bones was one of the finest bulls ever to compete in the PBR.
 Lambert also felt the honor was appropriate because otherwise it is difficult for people to recall great bulls once they are not around.
-He compared Bones to bulls like Bushwacker, Voodoo Child, and even famous bulls of the past such as Mr. T and 105 of Dell's Hall.
+He compared Bones to bulls like Bushwacker, Voodoo Child, and even famous bulls of the past such as Mr. T of Burns Rodeo Company and 105 of Dell Hall.

 As far as retiring Bones if he won the 2010 title, Teague said he had made up his mind to do it.
 McBride and Lambert both believed Teague wanted to see Bones go out while he was still on top.
-Teague also didn't want to chance Bones getting injured after he had already got two titles.
+Teague also did not want to chance Bones getting injured after he had already got two titles.
 Teague said, "What more can you ask for out of a bull?
 I couldn't be happier with him."
 Some think Bones could have matched Little Yellow Jacket's three title record.
 Teague has stated that he is happy with the way things ended.
-Bones is retired at Teague's ranch in Graham, North Carolina.